vishalchovatiya/CPP_Templates/Understanding l-value, r-value, l-value reference, r-value reference.md

 ```
 void fun(const int &lref) // l-value arguments will select this function
 {
     std::cout << "l-value reference to const\n";
 }

 void fun(int &&rref) // r-value arguments will select this function
 {
     std::cout << "r-value reference\n";
 }

 int main()
 {
     int x = 5;
     fun(x); // l-value argument calls l-value version of function
     fun(5); // r-value argument calls r-value version of function

     return 0;
 }
 ```
 ### Why we need r-value references?
-- If you observe copy constructor & copy assignment operator prototype, it always takes `const` reference object as arguemtn.
+- If you observe the copy constructor & copy assignment operator prototype, it always takes `const` reference object as an argument.
 Because their primary work is to copy the object.
-And while copying we dont want to modify our r-value as we have already seen in above `a = b` example.
+And while copying we don't want to modify the object we have provided on the right-hand side.
-- But there are some scenarios where we dont care about the r-value or object we have provided to copy from.
+- But there are some scenarios where we don't care about the right-hand side object we have provided to copy from.
 For example:
 ```
 class IntArray{
     int *m_arr;